Oder rufen Sie uns an: Tel. (+34) 608 24 76 78

 As we said, this is one of the most famous celebrations around the world and, despite not being a tradition from our own country, it has had a good reception.
-Sitges can't stay behind, especially considering we have the International Fantastic Film Festival of Catalonia and the Sitges Zombie Walk in October.
+Sitges can't stay behind, especially considering we have the Sitges Film Festival and the Sitges Zombie Walk in October.
 Events that invite us to continue with the horror theme, so characteristic of this tradition.
 This means that there are many restaurants that offer special menus and special nights of fear, and many clubs that offer discounts to people who go dressed up with costumes on the night of the 31st.

 But why celebrate only one thing, when you can do both?
 Come with your family or friends to any of our apartments in Sitges and spend a fantastic day and evening celebrating both traditions.
 You can start decorating pumpkins, stop to eat chestnuts and panellets, and end up watching scary movies or going out to chase zombies around Sitges.
 Do you dare to come?